 Aldourie’s flower choice: a selection of blooms freshly picked that morning from our wild flower garden.
 This would be a perfect tribute to the wild Scottish Highlands landscape that surrounds the 500 acre Estate.

 Keep your eyes peeled for our second installment of our 10 top tips to the perfect summer garden party.
 Why not book Aldourie if you’re looking to hold a milestone birthday in a castle or enjoy a family reunion castle stay.
 We specialise in exclusive family holidays on Loch Ness in this private use Castle and whilst you’re here why not let us host your perfect castle garden party over summer.
 Email firstname.lastname@example.org or visit our castle hospitality webpages for more information.

 The Black Isle is a peninsula in the Scottish Highlands, just north of Inverness.
-It’s a wonderful place to explore with family, friends or a loved one during an exclusive use stay in Scotland at Aldourie Castle.
+It’s a wonderful place to explore with family, friends or a loved one when you stay in an exclusive use venue in Scotland, namely Aldourie Castle on the shores of Loch Ness.
 The Black Isle is surrounded by water on three sides.
 To the north is the Cromarty Firth, to the south the Beauly Firth and the Moray Firth marks its east.
 The Isle also has rivers to its west; water, water, everywhere.
 You can imagine the views to be had during a day of walking there.

 Wildlife, woodland and water